-While looking forward to a fresh new year, it’s important to take a moment to reflect on the past.
-From natural body care formulations to herbal remedies that will keep you well all year long, we had a blast creating a variety of botanically inspired recipes for you.
-Here are seven recipes from 2018 that really shined:Read More
+While looking forward to a fresh new year, it’s important to take a moment to reflect on the past and the lessons learned along the way.
+We had a blast creating a variety of botanically inspired recipes for you, from natural body care formulations to herbal remedies that will keep you well all year long.
+Here are seven selections from 2018 that really stood out:Read More

 Ever since I laid eyes on the beautiful pink peppercorns we offer here at Mountain Rose Herbs, I knew they would make a perfect garnish for a sweet/savory treat like chocolate bark.
 Our pink peppercorns have a bright, sweet, and very peppery flavor—the perfect match for one of our gourmet salts.
 Little did I know that we also had the ingredients to make the homemade white chocolate to go with it!
 So this winter season, I revisited my my memories of this childhood treat and embarked on a journey to find a few preservative-free herbal variations to share with my friends and family.Read More